eliranwong/toolmate/README.md

 The author aims to equip FreeGenius AI, as an AI suite that is able to:

-- run offline
+- support both offline and online backends
-- support local LLM servers
+- support local LLM backends
 - support open-source large language models
 - support optional, but not required, OpenAI ChatGPT and Google Gemini Pro API keys
 - support current LetMeDoIt AI equivalent features